swiftlang/swift/benchmark/Naming.md

 </details><p><!-- spacer --></p></li>
 <li>
 <strong>Keep it short.</strong> 40 characters at most.
-Abbreviate if necessary!
+Abbreviate if necessary.
 <details>

 Benchmarking results are reported on GitHub and very long names are causing